Approach Words: Integrated City, Sustainability, Urban Livability

-The Sfax Light Rail is a major public transportation project in the metropolitan region of Sfax, covering an area home to over 500,000 inhabitants.
-As part of the Grand Sfax 2030 development strategy, the project aims to enhance the multimodal transport system, accommodate evolving mobility needs, and minimize road traffic and environmental impact.
+The Sfax Light Rail is a major public transportation project in the metropolitan region of Sfax,1 with a population of 500,000 inhabitants.2 As part of the Grand Sfax 2030 development strategy,i the project aims to enhance the multimodal transport system, accommodate the growing mobility needs and minimize traffic and environmental impact of vehicles.3

-The Sfax Light network will span 11 kilometers, with more than 50% of the routes falling within the administrative boundaries of the municipality of Sfax.
-The system consists of five transit lines, including two light rail lines (T1 and T2) and three Bus Rapid Transit (BRT) lines (BH3, BH4, and BH5).
+The Sfax Light network will span 11 kilometers, with more than 50% of the routes falling within the administrative boundaries of the municipality of Sfax.4 The system consists of five transit lines, including two light rail lines (T1 and T2) and three Bus Rapid Transit (BRT) lines (BH3, BH4, and BH5).5

 Title: Sfax Metro Lines